MicrosoftDocs/SupportArticles-docs/Outlook/Client/contacts/contact-card-not-showing-user-details-or-presence.md

 ---
 title: Contact card doesn't show user photo, details, or presence
-description: You can't see user's details or presence information in Outlook contact card, in Search People box, or in the TO field when a policy is applied.
+description: You can't see user's photo, details, or presence information in Outlook contact card, in Search People box, or in the TO field when a policy is applied.
 author: simonxjx
 ms.author: v-six
 manager: dcscontentpm